pingcap/docs-dm/en/maintain-dm-using-tiup.md

 tiup dm scale-in prod-cluster -N 172.16.5.140:8262
 ```

-## Scale out a node
+## Scale out a cluster

-The scale-out operation has an inner logic similar to that of deployment: the TiUP DM component firstly ensures the SSH connection of the node, creates the required directories on the target node, then executes the deployment operation, and starts the node service.
+The scale-out operation has an inner logic similar to that of deployment: the TiUP DM component first ensures the SSH connection of the node, creates the required directories on the target node, then executes the deployment operation, and starts the node service.

 For example, to scale out a DM-worker node in the `prod-cluster` cluster, take the following steps: